With the COVID-19 pandemic, you will be asked to video interview rather than interview in person.

-You want even, full-spectrum lighting on the front of your face.
-If this is an office, the lighting will be from above and this creates a shadow under your chin.
-This is the 10 pounds we gain on video.
+You want full-spectrum lighting on the front of your face.
+If you are in an office, the lighting will be from above; this creates a shadow under your chin.
+This is the 10 pounds we seem to gain on video.

 If you are at home, much of the artificial lighting will be from the side as most home lights are designed to put light on working surfaces.
 You may have natural lighting and most of the time it will come from the side and light up half of you.

 Natural lighting is problematic in that it changes throughout the day and changes due to weather conditions.
 What looks good one day when you are practicing interviewing may look dark during the actual interview.